 This website uses cookies.
 Learn more via our web privacy policy.
 For questions, please email dataprivacy@columbusstate.edu.

-Artist In Residence - Columbus State University Skip to Main Content
+Artists In Residence - Columbus State University Skip to Main Content

 Pasaquan wall painted in bright colors

-Artist In Residence
+Artists In Residence

 Previous Artists

-Alex Gartelman and Jonas Sebura
+Alex Gartelmann and Jonas Sebura

 Along with Jonas Sebura and artist Emily Duke, the three run the curatorial project space Blue Room in Sheboygan, WI

-Alex Gartelman Website
+Alex Gartelmann Website

 Matthew F Fisher